 Summer of Innovation (SOI): Mary Sandy mentioned that the new SIO RFP has been released.
 The guideline for the RFP is different than the Capacity building grants and most of the people that had capacity building grants are not able to do what is in the new SOI RFP.

 Telecon scheduling: Next telecon on February 18th at 1pm.
-The monthly telecons will be held on the third Thursday of the month at 3:00 pm.
+The monthly telecom will be held on the third Thursday of the month at 3:00 pm.

 Meeting adjourned at 2pm